openMLA/elegoo-mars-4-dlp-controller/README.md

 > [!IMPORTANT]
-> This project is under construction.
-I do not recommend having the board manufactured at this point.
+>
+> UV pattern projection is possible with the current code and hardware, but some more improvements are in the works:
+>
+> * Enclosure design
+> * Code improvements
+>
+> I don't expect any changes to the PCB design in the future, so those parts could be sourced already.

+Crucial information necessary for users to succeed.

-# Raspberry Pi hat for Elegoo Mars 4 DLP board
+# Raspberry Pi hat for Elegoo Mars 4 DLP board 🔦

-A hat for the raspberry pi that allows the Elegoo Mars 4 DLP's UV light projector to be controlled.
-I recommend using a raspberry pi zero 2; as the linear regulator on board doesn't really have enough juice for the Pi 5 or the full size Pi boards.
+A hat for the raspberry pi that allows a resin 3D printer's **UV light** projector to be controlled.
+Note that this is (in direct form) only suitable for the projector in the Mars 4 DLP.
+If you have other boards check out the repository for the [Anycubic Photon Ultra](https://github.com/openMLA/photon-ultra-controller), or get in touch for modifications needed.

+The designs in this repository then allow you to project arbitrary **2560x1440** images with UV light on a surface.
+The native projected pixel size is **50μm**, making PCB fabrication an interesting application.
+All you would need is a bit of glue code to convert the Gerber files to a rasterised image and then you could easily use the existing 3D printer frame to expose PCB boards.
+Since you have all the files and access to the code, you can easily tune it to whatever production needs you have.

 The UV projector of the Elegoo Mars 4 DLP is [developed and produced by Anhua (D63ZS50B)](https://www.anhuaoe.com/en/industriause/info.aspx?itemid=2694), and seems to be this variety.
 Under the hood it uses the Texas Instruments DLP300s or DLP301s digital micromirror array.

+> [!NOTE]
+> While PCB fabrication is the most straightforward application for this board, this is actually developed as part of an effort towards an open hardware photolithography system.
+Check out the [openMLA organisation](https://github.com/openMLA/) for more info.

 ### Sourcing the Projector